 The Canadian Rental Housing Index provides a detailed analysis of the affordability and suitability of rental housing for various income groups in more than 800 municipalities and regions across Canada.
-Based on 2011 census data, the index will be updated with 2016 data late in 2017.
+Based on 2011 census data, the index is planned for an update with 2016 data late in 2017.
 The index can be found at www.rentalhousingindex.ca